cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 ### Decimal Fractions and Bigfloats {#fractions}

+Protocols using tag value 4 extend the generic data model with data items representing arbitrary-length decimal fractions m*(10**e).
+Protocols using tag value 5 extend the generic data model with data items representing arbitrary-length binary fractions m*(2**e).
+As with bignums, values of different types are not equal in the generic data model.

 Decimal fractions combine an integer mantissa with a base-10 scaling factor.
 They are most useful if an application needs the exact